zxdong262/redux-factories/README.md

     ,prop: 'name'
 })

-//use custom function as updater to update multiple props in one action dispatch({
+//use custom function as updater to update multiple props/all kinds of update in one action dispatch({
     type: types.custom
     ,custom: state => {